frictionlessdata/datapackage/ogc/protocols/csw.md

 Definition
 ==========

-The Service has the folowing operations (for full details check the specification)
+The Service has the following operations (for full details check the specification)

 * GetCapabilities (advertises the supported operations, schemas and formats)
 * DescribeRecord